Wishbone Ash: Formation and rise to fame (1969–1980)

-The band had now begun to play major arenas as headliners.
-Wishbone Four (1973) was the band's first record without producer Derek Lawrence, as the band decided to produce the album themselves.
-In December 1973, the band released a double live album, Live Dates.
-There was an album released called Wishbone Ash Live in Memphis, which was a promo to FM radio stations but never sold in stores.
-Not long after, guitarist Ted Turner left the band.
+Wishbone Ash had now begun to play major arenas as headliners.
+Wishbone Four (1973) was the band's first record without producer Derek Lawrence, as the band decided to produce the album themselves, and in December 1973 the band released a double live album, Live Dates.
+There had already been an album released called Wishbone Ash Live in Memphis, which was a promo to FM radio stations but never sold in stores.

+In May 1974 guitarist Ted Turner, burned out by the group's constant touring, decided to leave the band.
 After replacing Turner with guitarist Laurie Wisefield (ex-Home), the band relocated to the US and recorded There's the Rub (1974).

-Locked In (1976), produced by Tom Dowd, saw the band moving towards US soft-rock territory and the group began touring with a keyboard player.
+Locked In (1976), produced by Tom Dowd, saw the band moving towards US soft-rock territory and the group began touring with a keyboard player, Graham Maitland, who had previously guested with the group on a few shows and contributed to Wishbone Four.

-1976's New England returned to the traditional Wishbone Ash style.
-Front Page News (1977) was the band's last album of this period that was recorded in the US.
-In 1978, after years of experimental albums, the band decided to return to its roots with No Smoke Without Fire, the first to be produced by Derek Lawrence since Argus in 1972.
+1976's New England returned to the traditional Wishbone Ash style and Front Page News (1977) was the band's last album of this period that was recorded in the US.
+By 1978, after years of experimental albums, the band decided to return to its roots with No Smoke Without Fire, the first to be produced by Derek Lawrence since Argus in 1972.
 The album contained mainly songs written by Laurie Wisefield and Martin Turner.

-The band spent six months making the next album, Just Testing which was released in February 1980.
-Pressured by MCA to make more commercial music, Andy Powell, Laurie Wisefield and Steve Upton expressed to bassist/vocalist Martin Turner that they planned to recruit a lead singer / frontman, thus restricting Martin Turner's duties to bass guitar only.
+The band spent six months making the next album, Just Testing, which was released in February 1980.
+Pressured by MCA to make more commercial music, Andy Powell, Laurie Wisefield and Steve Upton expressed to bassist/vocalist Martin Turner that they planned to recruit a lead singer/frontman, thus restricting Martin Turner's duties to bass guitar only.
 Turner felt unable to support such plans and described the position he was being put in as "untenable".
-Following a band meeting at his house, Martin Turner parted company with the band.
+Following a band meeting at his house in October 1980 (just prior to the release of their Live Dates 2 album), Martin Turner parted company with the band.
 Ironically, the band never recruited the proposed frontman and Turner, in his 2012 autobiography, described the situation as "constructive dismissal".
 However this was not a view held by the rest of the remaining band members or the then management.